clebig/vitalpbx_ha/README.md

-VitalPBX High Availability (Version 2)
+VitalPBX High Availability (Version 3)
 =====
 High availability is a characteristic of a system which aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.<br>

 Make a high-availability cluster out of any pair of VitalPBX servers.
 VitalPBX can detect a range of failures on one VitalPBX server and automatically transfer control to the other server, resulting in a telephony environment with minimal down time.<br>

+Important note:
+Since DRBD is no longer used in version 3, it is not possible to migrate a High Availability VitalPBX from Version 2 to 3.

 ## Example:<br>
 ![VitalPBX HA](https://github.com/VitalPBX/vitalpbx_ha/blob/master/VitalPBX_HA.png)